athowes/multi-agyw/README.md

   - Individual format (depends on 1)
     - [ ] 4.
 Ignoring weight version + BYM + age
     - [ ] Individual weighted log-likelihood (`TMB`, as `R-INLA` is not doable?)
+      - Google group [discussion](https://groups.google.com/g/r-inla-discussion-group/c/Q-STkrFXR0g/m/6PWxRV4tBQAJ) about survey weights in `R-INLA` suggests that the weights scale the log-likelihood
   - Aggregate format (depends on 1)
     - [ ] 2.
 Ignoring weight version + BYM + age
     - [ ] 3.
 Kish's weighted (like Jeff's) + BYM + age
+      - `xPoisson` may be useful for this, see `INLA::inla.doc("xPoisson")`
 - [ ] Decide smoothing structure (space and age) between categories
 - [ ] Decide structure for multinomial model (baseline category, nested, etc.)
   - How does this interplay with the Poisson trick?